New Orleans Museum of Art

 The Museum's American paintings include some particularly fine examples by artist John Singleton Copley , Gilbert Charles Stuart, Charles Willson Peale, Benjamin West, Asher B. Durand and John Singer Sargent.
 Other American holdings from the 18th and 19th centuries include a comprehensive collection of Louisiana paintings by such artists as Alfred Boisseau, Achille Perelli and Richard Clague.
 Works of genre and landscape are also included.
 The Museum's collection of Modern American art includes a wide variety of styles and artists including Georgia O'Keeffe, Hans Hofmann, Tony Smith, Jacob Lawrence, Jackson Pollock, James Rosenquist and Robert Rauschenberg.

 The Museum is set amid grassy meadows, emerald gold greens and swan-filled lagoons at the end of a tree-lined avenue in City Park.
 With 2,000 acres, the park is the fifth largest in the United States.
 The Museum may be reached from the City Park Avenue/Metairie Road exit on Interstate-l0 and also via the Carrollton Avenue or Esplanade RTA bus lines.
 Shuttle transportation to the Museum leaves the Central Business District daily.
 Ample free parking is available along Lelong Avenue in front of the Museum; Roosevelt Mall in the rear of the Museum; or in adjacent areas throughout the Park.
+The address of the Museum is One Collins C. Diboll Circle, City Park, New Orleans, Louisiana.
+Please see the Museum's website for hours and admission fees. (above information from New Orleans Museum of Art as of 2009)

 Why was this sub-index page prepared?